rdrnt/tps-calls/README.md

 - Information (what the project is, what does it do, etc)
 - Ward Overlay (When the wards change)

+## Core

+- Ability to download map of Toronto, since that's the only area of the map we use

 ## Other

-- Analytics
+- Analytics (Google Analytics maybe?)
-- Error reporting
+- Error reporting (Probably going to use Sentry)
+- Mapbox API key in props

 # Libraries